jin-gizmo/docma/doc/user-guide/05-rendering/03-parameter-validation.md

 [template configuration file](#template-configuration-file) prior to generating the output document.
 Failing validation will halt the production process.

+!!! tip
-> Provision, and hence use, of a parameter validation schema is optional, but
-> highly recommended to reduce the risk of generating an important
-> document incorrectly or with nonsensical values.
+    Provision, and hence use, of a parameter validation schema is optional, but highly recommended to reduce the risk of generating an important document incorrectly or with nonsensical values.

 All of the normal facilities of  [JSON Schema](https://json-schema.org) are available, except for external schema referencing with `$ref` directives.
-Like the [JSON Schema built-in string formats](https://json-schema.org/draft/2020-12/draft-bhutton-json-schema-validation-00#rfc.section.7.3), docma provided [format checkers](#format-checkers-provided-by-docma) can be used in a schema specification with the `format` attribute of string objects
+Like the [JSON Schema built-in string formats](https://json-schema.org/draft/2020-12/draft-bhutton-json-schema-validation-00#rfc.section.7.3), docma provided [format checkers](#docma-format-checkers) can be used in a schema specification with the `format` attribute of string objects

 The following sample schema fragment shows how these are used: